Ad tech firm Trade Desk sinks as auto, Hollywood strikes hit forecast

 Trade Desk has what it calls "a marketplace" of more than 200 companies, including ESPN, Hulu and Fox, where advertisers can choose to show their ads.

-If the share price holds at the $58.1 premarket level, the company was set to lose more than $9 billion in market value.
+If the share price holds at the $62.1 level, the company was set to lose more than $7 billion in market value.
 Its shares have jumped by more than two-thirds this year.

 The company also caters to brands such as Warner Bros Discovery WBD.O, which warned this week the sluggishness in advertising trends could continue into the next year.